-If you run an online product-based business with a lot of inventory to manage, track and move, then barcoding is highly beneficial for you.
-The understanding of barcoding products for better inventory management can empower your online business to take the next big step towards growth and competitive advantage.
+If you run an online product-based business with a lot of inventory to manage, track, and move, then barcoding is highly beneficial for you.
+The understanding of barcoding products for better inventory management can empower your online business to take the next big step toward growth and competitive advantage.
 You need a painless, affordable, error-free, and faster system to manage your inventory count, status, and information.
 Barcoding spares you from manually entering extensive product information every time you move, sell, or buy inventory.
 Barcode technology saves input time and employee costs.

 However, you need to know the right processes, techniques, and tools that are required to set up and implement an industry-grade barcode inventory system for your online business.
-This article details the importance of barcode inventory, and the process you need to set up a highly efficient barcode inventory system for your online business.
+This article details the importance of barcode inventory and the process you need to set up a highly efficient barcode inventory system for your online business.
 Barcoding inventory for your online business by following the accurate procedure will let you accurately track inventory count and movement status even when you have stocks stored at multiple locations.

 How Does a Barcode Inventory System Work?

 You go to a supermarket, pick items from the shelves, put them into your basket, and go to the billing counter.
-The billing staff uses a scanner to scan the barcodes labeled or printed on the products, and automatically all information about the product-the price, quantity, weight, etc. comes on the computer screen.
-Not only it reduces the checkout time, but it also leaves no chance of a billing error.
+The billing staff uses a scanner to scan the barcodes labeled or printed on the products, and automatically all information about the product price, quantity, weight, etc. comes on the computer screen.
+Not only does it reduce the checkout time, but it also leaves no chance of a billing error.
 The above is a very basic example of how a barcode system paces the stock movement and helps in managing inventory control.

 A barcode inventory system works by tracking products in stores, warehouses, and during transit by attaching electronically generated barcode labels that contain unique and specific information about products.
 The barcode contains a unique identification number that distinguishes products from each other.
 When labeled products are scanned, the information on the barcodes can be seen on the computer system.
 Barcoding helps in updating the inventory when a new item is added, or an old one is moved out.
 With the integration of technologies such as RFID, GPS, sensors, etc., it assists online businesses in tracking the location of the stocks in the warehouse when orders are received and while shipping.